YES Network Talent

 The Nets made the NBA Playoffs in Jefferson’s first six seasons with the Nets; he averaged 15.1 points per game during those six post-seasons.
 Among the Nets career playoff leaders, Jefferson ranks first in Games Played (tied with Jason Kidd), Free Throws Made and Free Throws Attempted, and ranks second to Kidd in Points, Field Goals Made, Field Goals Attempted, Assists, Defensive Rebounds and Minutes Played.

-The YES Network, the most-watched regional sports network in the country 18 of the last 20 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets and the New York Liberty.
-The network has won 141 New York Emmy Awards since its 2002 launch.
+The YES Network, the most-watched regional sports network in the country 18 of the last 21 years, is the exclusive regional television home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
+The network has won 146 New York Emmy Awards since its 2002 launch.

 Kustok had worked one Nets game on YES as an analyst in March 2015 and was an analyst on a number of YES’ Nets games the next two seasons before assuming the primary game analyst role full-time in 2017.